This essay ran on the Chicago Tribune op-ed page on 2008-07-07 long before the term “fake news” was coined.

 Bogus “news” has forced Barack Obama to build a website to refute smears, but he is not alone in his war against disinformation.
 We have all been drafted.

 In the past year email hoaxes have forced me to tell two dear friends that I never want to hear from them again.
 Both seem compelled to send sham news to me and everyone else they know.
 Although they do not own mainstream broadcast networks, they are broadcasters, a fact they do not seem understand, and their emails contain a form of computer virus that, instead of destroying files, destroys the truth.

-Bernie is a Florida Rabbi, a liberal, and a Zionist.
-He presided over my Bar Mitzvah and he is is my Reverend Wright.
+Bernie is a Florida Rabbi, a liberal, a family friend, and a Zionist.
 Alex owns a restaurant in Pennsylvania and he is a Rush Limbaugh conservative.
 He once invested in a magazine I started.
-He is my Tony Rezko.

 Bernie transmits perfidy about anyone who has ever bowed to Mecca.
 Alex blazons breathless bile that Hillary Clinton helped free some Black Panthers who tortured and murdered a man.
 From Bernie came loopy revelations about how the University of Kentucky has banned mention of the Holocaust.
 Alex relays venomous reports that Cindy Sheehan’s slain soldier son was really raised by her ex-husband.
 And much much more.

 Although these emails smelled like dead alewives as soon as I opened them, I looked them up at Snopes.com, the highly reliable source for debunking the legions of urban legends forwarded and forwarded and forwarded.
 Then I sent Bernie and Alex links to the facts.